CharlesTack/AllCoopedUp/README.md

 - [CSS](https://en.wikipedia.org/wiki/CSS) were used to design the layout of the website.
 - [Bootstrap](https://getbootstrap.com/) was used as a CSS framework to provide a grid structure and improve responsiveness.
 - [Python](https://en.wikipedia.org/wiki/Python_(programming_language)) and [Django](https://en.wikipedia.org/wiki/Django_(web_framework)) were used to build the backend review framework.
+- [JavaScript](https://en.wikipedia.org/wiki/JavaScript) was used for Delete and Edit button functionality.
 - [GitHub](https://github.com/) was used to host the repository and version control.
 - [Heroku](https://heroku.com/) was the hosting platform.
 - [VS Code](https://code.visualstudio.com/) was the IDE.